 Q: What do you think presents the greatest security threat to businesses?

 Cybersecurity is complex because the threats are complex—and numerous.
 Hackers are on the lookout for weak spots, and companies routinely offer them without meaning to.
-Companies are at greater risk when people are using personal devices for work when IT departments don’t get patches installed in time, when passwords are weak when vendors are slack in their own cyber security, and so on.
+Companies are at greater risk when people are using personal devices for work when IT departments don’t get patches installed in time when passwords are weak when vendors are slack in their own cybersecurity, and so on.
 There are many ways you can answer this question, so think about your answer ahead of time so you’re ready to show that you are paying attention and considering potential threats—and how to prevent them.

 Q. Name two internal factors you think increases security risks.

-This question doesn’t have a right answer but will demonstrate to the interviewer that you’re paying attention and you think about these issues.
-You could answer lack of budget for investing in security software or a lack of buy-in on the part of the executive team.
+This question doesn’t have the right answer but will demonstrate to the interviewer that you’re paying attention and you think about these issues.
+You could answer the lack of budget for investing in security software or a lack of buy-in on the part of the executive team.
 Or maybe you think it’s lack of buy-in on the part of the employees who don’t adhere to best practices.
 Whatever your thoughts, be ready to give a well thought out answer.

 Q: How do you look for security flaws in source code?

 This is a question that the interviewer might use to get a sense for how you work.
 They are probably trying to determine if you lean towards manual or automated tools because that will give them insight.
-As with the other cyber security interview questions presented here, think through your answers ahead of time.
+As with the other cybersecurity interview questions presented here, think through your answers ahead of time.

 Q: How do you get fellow employees to adhere to security best practices?